-- 1. New housing development will be permitted where it: - a. makes efficient use of land and, while respecting the character of the surrounding area, maximises the density on sites from where a full range of services and facilities is accessible by walking, cycling and public transport; - b. meets the nationally described space standards; - c. is designed to meet higher water efficiency standards of 110 litres per person per day as prescribed in Building Regulations, Part G. - 2.
+- 1. New housing development will be permitted where it: - a. makes efficient use of land and, while respecting the character of the surrounding area, maximises the density on sites from where a full range of services and facilities is accessible by walking, cycling and public transport; <a href="mailto:and-order-name="mailto:and-or - b. meets the nationally described space standards; c. is designed to meet higher water efficiency standards of 110 litres per person per day as prescribed in Building Regulations, Part G. - 2.
 Major housing development should provide a mix of house types that is informed by up to date evidence of housing need. - 3.
-Housing development on sites capable of providing 100 dwellings or more, should meet the accessible and adaptable standards in Building Regulations, Part M, Category 2, in 4% of dwellings proposed. - 4.
+Housing development on sites capable of providing 100 dwellings or more, should meet the accessible and adaptable standards in Building Regulations, Part M4(2) Category 2, in 4% of dwellings proposed. - 4.
 Housing development on sites capable of providing 250 dwellings or more should provide land for self-build and custom build dwellings to help meet identified local demand for them.
+Proposals for self-build and custom build housing will be supported in any location suitable for housing, including allocated sites, committed sites, windfall sites and sites which are in accordance with Policy GD2.
+Where there is clear evidence of demand, and where servicing and site arrangements can be made suitable and attractive for such homes, the Council will seek the provision of land for custom and self-build housing on housing allocations capable of providing 250 or more dwellings, as part of an appropriate mix of dwellings.

-5.9.1 The density of a residential development is the amount of houses on a given area of land and is normally expressed in terms of the number of dwellings per hectare.
-Housing density should make efficient use of land whilst reflecting local circumstances.

-5.9.2 The centres of Market Harborough and Lutterworth in particular have the highest concentrations of both public transport and access to other services.
+- 5.9.1 The density of a residential development is the amount of houses on a given area of land and is normally expressed in terms of the number of dwellings per hectare.
+Housing density should make efficient use of land whilst reflecting local circumstances. - 5.9.2 The centres of Market Harborough and Lutterworth in particular have the highest concentrations of both public transport and access to other services.
 Higher residential densities close to these locations makes the best use of such sites, subject to appropriate design and layout.
 In more peripheral locations, lower density housing may be more appropriate.
-However, rather than applying rigid density standards, the appropriate density should be a result of good design and layout, in accordance with Policy GD8 Good design in development and informed by design reviews where appropriate.

-5.9.3 Minimum construction standards for new buildings are set by Building Regulations.
+However, rather than applying rigid density standards, the appropriate density should be a result of good design and layout, in accordance with Policy GD8 Good design in development and informed by design reviews where appropriate. - 5.9.3 Minimum construction standards for new buildings are set by Building Regulations.
 Nationally described space standards can be applied through the Building Regulations provided there is a policy to do so in the Local Plan.
 These set minimum gross internal space standards for dwellings in relation to the type of dwelling, numbers of bedrooms and intended occupants, size of bedrooms and ceiling heights.
-The Local Plan Viability Assessment, 2017 assumed minimum space standards based on the nationally described space standards and so provides evidence of the general viability of meeting these standards.
+The Local Plan Viability

+Assessment, 2017 assumed minimum space standards based on the nationally described space standards and so provides evidence of the general viability of meeting these standards.
 The Housing White Paper has set out the intention to review these standards.

-5.9.4 The European Environment Agency defines water stress as occurring when the demand for water exceeds the available amount during a certain period or when poor quality restricts its use.
+5.9.43 The European Environment Agency defines water stress as occurring when the demand for water exceeds the available amount during a certain period or when poor quality restricts its use.
 The review of water resources in 2013 identified that the majority of the District is considered to be moderately water-stressed, but towards the east of the District there are areas that are seriously stressed.
 This means there is pressure on drinking water resources and implications for water quality, particularly in drought conditions.